parsokev/Graph_UI/README.md

 CMakeLists and resource paths are configured to be set according to the CMake Build Type so ***ensure the CMake build path follows the path above and the CMake Build Type is 'Release' if wishing to deploy the application executable along with all required runtime and Qt dependencies***

-Upon completion, the directory in which the app was deployed can be executed locally without the programs required to build/run the application by simply double clicking the .exe file within the directory
+Upon completion of build process, the directory in which the app was deployed can be executed locally without the programs required to build/run the application by simply double clicking the .exe file within the directory

 # Sample Generated Images